zhanxw/anno/README.md

 Command line
 ------------

-After you obtain the anno executable (either by compiling the source code or by downloading the pre-compiled binary file), you will find the executable file under executable/anno.
+After you obtain the TabAnno executable (either by compiling the source code or by downloading the pre-compiled binary file), you will find the executable file under executable/anno.

-Here is the anno help page by invoking anno without any command line
+Here is the help page by invoking TabAnno under command line with no parameters:
-arguments:

      some_linux_host > executable/anno
     ..............................................